Veterinary Diagnostic Lab

 At Steinway Court Veterinarian, we have advanced tools to help accurately diagnose your pet's medical issues.
 We offer a variety of services, from digital radiology to ultrasound and cold lasers.

-With our lab's diagnostic capabilities, we are able to efficiently and rapidly deliver accurate diagnostic information to you about your pet's condition and provide you with an immediate selection of treatment options.
+With our lab's diagnostic capabilities, we are able to efficiently and rapidly deliver accurate diagnostic information to you about your pet's condition and provide you with a selection of treatment options.

 We perform tests and get results rapidly using our in-house laboratory so we may diagnose your pet's symptoms and start a course of treatment as soon as possible.

 Our pet pharmacy in Astoria is stocked with a range of prescription diets and medications, providing us with quick access to any medications your pet may need while in our care.